 Below is an alternate method of detecting stack overflows.
 Here, the whole task stack is wrapped by an MPU region, and reads and writes are allowed.
 There are two problems with this method: First, at least in the case of Cortex-M (ARMv7M architectures), the size of each stack needs to be a power of two and it must be aligned on the same power-of-two boundary (i.e., 32, 64, 128, 256, 512, etc).
 If the embedded application has plenty of RAM at its disposal, then this is not really an issue.
 However, in resource-constrained applications (typical of Cortex-M MCUs), it might be complicated to set up stack memory while reducing waste.
 Second, writes to stacks of other tasks within the same process are not allowed.
 However, in most cases, this is not an issue unless tasks within a process pass information through each other’s stacks.

 Alternate method of detecting stack overflows

 The diagram on the next page shows the regions defined for a process containing four tasks.
 Only the memory associated with the process is shown.
-Other processes would have their own memory areas, although, in most cases, they will all share the same code space (i.e., Flash).
+Other processes have their own memory areas, although, in most cases, they will all share the same code space (i.e., flash).